 - A person who qualifies as having been interdependent upon the deceased

-However, adult children, or nominated recipients, who are financially independent will be required to pay a proportional share of tax on the benefit.
+However, adult children, or nominated recipients, who are financially independent, will be required to pay a taxable component on the benefit.

 In addition, it is possible for a person to elect to leave their superannuation to a non-dependent or non-family member.
-It is important to remember that if you have been nominated by the deceased to receive such benefit in some cases circumstances can override the election.
+It is important to remember that if you have been nominated to receive a death benefit, in some cases circumstances can override the election.
 A binding election is only enforceable for up to three years after the signing of the nomination.
-Persons choosing this option need to also update their Will indicating that the superannuation funds are to be paid in accordance with their election.
+Persons choosing this option need to also update their will indicating that the superannuation funds are to be paid in accordance with their election.
 It is important that if the benefactor wants to continue the binding nomination, that it be renewed as required.

-Furthermore, there are a few life changing circumstances that can automatically change a nominated beneficiary, those changes include;
+Furthermore, there are a few life changing circumstances that can automatically change a nominated beneficiary.
+These changes include:

 In each of these cases it is important for the benefactor to take the necessary steps to ensure that the intended beneficiary is either changed or reinforced to match their intentions.

-In the event that you find yourself in need of assistance regarding any superannuation issues please contact the law offices of Owen Hodge Lawyers.
-At Owen Hodge we are always happy to assist clients in understanding the full ramifications of any and all of your legal needs.
-Please feel free to call us at your earliest convenience to schedule a consultation at 1800 770 780.
+In the event that you find yourself in need of assistance regarding any superannuation issues, please speak with our lawyers for death benefits at Owen Hodge Lawyers.
+At Owen Hodge, we are always happy to assist clients in understanding the full ramifications of any and all of your legal needs.
+Please feel free to contact us at your earliest convenience or call 1800 770 780to to schedule a consultation today.